 Skip to primary navigation Skip to content Skip to footer

-Hiking Helvellyn and Striding Edge
+Helvellyn and Striding Edge

-Helvellyn Hiking
+Helvellyn Height

-What is the height of Helvellyn ?
+How high is Helvellyn ?

 Why Visit ?

 The mountain is famous for its dramatic ridges, awe-inspiring scenery, and its status as the third highest peak in England.
 It has been a popular hiking destination for centuries and continues to attract thousands of visitors every year.
 Whether you’re an experienced climber looking for an adrenaline filled ridge walk, or a casual hiker seeking panoramic landscapes, this very well known fell has something for everyone.
-Engaging in basic, solid preparation ( see below ) to decide whether to climb, and what to do if the weather turns, is very advisable.
+Engaging in basic, solid preparation ( see below ) to decide whether to hike, and what to do if the weather turns, is very advisable.

 Routes